This page will help you understand Delaware alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 Boaters under 21 years of age with a conviction for BUI may also face additional fines and community service.

 Boaters in Delaware are to submit to a BAC test if requested by law enforcement.
-The state punishes operators who invoke their Constitutional right to decline with a one-year license revocation.
+The state punishes operators who invoke their Constitutional right to decline.
+It does so with a one-year license revocation.

 III.
 Resources on Delaware Alcohol Laws